ananyasingh8/rickshaw_fare_estimator/README.md

 - Tkinter

 ## Usage
-- To begin the program, just run the python file.
+- To begin the program, just run the Python file.